ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/labview/labview_groupbulkwrite.md

 - Detailed Description

-    This function pushes `id` into the Dynamixel ID list, and initializes #`group_num` parameter storage by setting `start_address` and `param_length`.
+    This function pushes `id` into the DYNAMIXEL ID list, and initializes #`group_num` parameter storage by setting `start_address` and `param_length`.
 The function deals with 1, 2 or 4 byte data only.
 The function returns 0(false) when the length of input data exceeds parameter or wrong length, or returns 1(true).

 ##### groupBulkWriteRemoveParam